taylorje2/Project2-DiscordBot/README.md

 - clean up README.md
 - add a "/help" command, and inform new users about help command

-# ProjectTwo.db
-Relational database that interacts with the bot to hold and retrieve user information.
-Upon new user creation, a database entry is created for the user, which includes the users username and user inputed zodiac sign, and auto generated user Id number.
-Database will also reflect all CRUD operations.

 # fromapis.py
 4/13/26 made code to get zodiac and the user's username to save to table in db